eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 The Leda project aims to provide a BitBake meta-layer for building custom images within the SDV context.
-The Leda quickstart image serves as a experimentation and development platform, but is not production-ready.
+The Leda quickstart image serves as an experimentation and development platform but is not production-ready.
 The focus of the meta-leda is to offer reusable components for custom SDV images.

 This documentation section is aimed at anyone who wishes to build such a custom image.